RECOGNITION

 Pro Bono Certificate

 Students are encouraged to complete at least 50 hours of pro bono law-related services while enrolled at the College of Law.
 Students who complete at least 50 hours of qualified pro bono work while enrolled as a student at the College of Law will receive from the Dean at graduation a Pro Bono Certificate and a notation of this accomplishment will be made on the graduation program*.
 Students earning a Pro Bono Certificate will also be honored with pro bono cords at graduation.
-Moreover, students completing:
+The Pro Bono Certificate awarded will be reflected on the student’s official transcript.

 Recording Your Hours